 Doug is the author of eight books on music education: A Rhyme in Time, Name Games, Sound Ideas (Alfred Pub.), Play, Sing and Dance: An Introduction to Orff Schulwerk (Schott), Now's the Time: Teaching Jazz to All Ages and Intery Mintery: Nursery Rhymes for Body, Voice and Orff Ensemble (Pentatonic Press), The ABCs of Education: A Primer for Schools to Come (Pentatonic Press) and his recently published All Bues: Jazz for the Orff Ensemble.
 He is an author of the Macmillan/McGraw -Hill textbook series Share the Music and a contributing author in various collections: Many Seeds, Different Flowers (De Quadros; Cirme), Creativity in Music Education (Sullivan/ Willingham, C.M.E.A.), Music of the World's Cultures (ISME).
 Doug has written numerous articles on Orff Schulwerk in contemporary culture, published in the Music Educators Journal, Orff Echo, The Ostinato (Canada), Informationen (Austria), New South Wales Bulletin (Australia) and The Orff Times (England).

 Doug is also a founding member of Xephyr, an Orff-based performing group that has performed at the International Symposium in Salzburg, Austria (1995, 2000, 2006) the Orff Centenary Celebration in St. Paul, Minnesota, (1995), the AOSA National Conference in Dallas (1995) and in Long Beach (2004), Seattle (1997) and Phoenix (1999), and in several independently produced concerts in San Francisco.

 He started the jazz band Doug Goodkin & the Pentatonics in 2011 with the mission of bringing jazz to families and children of all ages.
-They have performed at the Stanford Jazz Festival, San Francisco Jazz Center and at various schools in the Bay Area and produced their first CD, Boom Chick a Boom: Jazz for All Ages.
+They have performed at the Stanford Jazz Festival, San Francisco Jazz Center, New Orleans Jazz Museum and at various schools in the Bay Area and produced their first CD, Boom Chick a Boom: Jazz for All Ages.